Leather Types

 Choose the best leather type for your project and get answers to your questions like, "What is aniline leather?"

 Choosing the best leather type for your project (pure aniline, aniline, semi-aniline, or pigmented) and the ideal raw material (full grain, top grain, or split) should not only take design aesthetic and budget into account, but also the specific usage, location, planned lifecycle of the furniture, and traffic levels.
-With 55+ collections and over 700 skus, we offer a wide variety of leather designs and price levels—many stocked for quick shipment.
+With over 50 collections and nearly 700 skus, Cortina offers a wide variety of leather designs and performance and price levels—many stocked for quick shipment.
 We also specialize in making custom leather: 20% of our sales are for custom requests.
 Cortina has something for every style and budget.
 Rely on our team to ensure your selections are fit for purpose.
-Find your local Cortina leather specialist here: Find a Rep.
+Find your local Cortina Leathers specialist here: Find a Rep.

 What is pure aniline leather?